Hamilton, Joe Frank & Reynolds: Big hit

 In 1970, Dunhill Records offered a recording contract to the newly formed Hamilton, Joe Frank and Reynolds.
 The following year, "Don't Pull Your Love", produced by Steve Barri and arranged by Jimmie Haskell, hit #1 on the Cash Box Top 100, peaked at #4 on the Billboard Hot 100 chart, sold over one million US copies, and was awarded a gold record by the RIAA in August 1971.
+It also went to #1 in Canada & Top 10 in Australia.
 Two more singles ("Annabella" and "Daisy Mae") charted, but two Hamilton, Joe Frank & Reynolds albums and several other singles failed to register any significant chart action.

 Tommy Reynolds left the group in late 1972.
 Hamilton and Carollo continued touring with various session musicians, such as Larry Knechtel on keyboards and Joe Correro on drums.
 However, with their lack of success, their contract with Dunhill was cancelled in 1973.
 With the addition of Alan Dennison and Rick Shull, Hamilton, Joe Frank & Reynolds continued to perform locally.

 Name change and later years

-In the latter part of 1974, they secured another recording deal with Playboy Records on the proviso that they retain the name Hamilton, Joe Frank & Reynolds, even though Reynolds had left the group.
+In the latter part of 1974, they secured another recording deal with Playboy Records, which required that they retain the name Hamilton, Joe Frank & Reynolds, even though Reynolds had left the group.
 Within another few months, they released "Fallin' in Love", which reached #1 on the Billboard Hot 100.
 It also became their second gold disc and their only song to appear on the UK Singles Chart, where it was licensed to Pye Records and reached #33 in the autumn of 1975.

 They followed this success with "Winners & Losers", which reached #21 in 1976, but their next releases, "Don't Fight the Hands (That Need You)" and "Everyday Without You", failed to reach the Top 40.
 While the band retained their original name on the cover of their Fallin' in Love album, the back cover showcased the more accurate name "Hamilton, Joe Frank & Dennison".
 For Love & Conversation, their second Playboy Records album in 1976, the band officially changed their name to Hamilton, Joe Frank & Dennison.
 In 1980, they again disbanded, this time permanently.

 Hamilton continued to write and publish songs, and also wrote and recorded a couple of film themes.
 In late 1993, he became seriously ill and was eventually diagnosed as suffering from Cushing's syndrome.
 Hamilton died in Los Angeles on December 23, 1994, at the age of 48.